2019/2020 Competency-Based Task/Competency List for Building Trades II (8516/36 weeks, 280 hours)

 - Demonstrate safe scaffolding techniques.

-- Report personal injury, environmental, and equipment safety violations to the appropriate authority.
+- Report personal injury, violations of environmental regulations, and equipment safety violations to the appropriate authority.

 Applying Fundamental Construction Skills